Aider-AI/aider/README.md

 repo.
 You can then add and remove individual files in the chat session with the `/add` and `/drop` chat commands described below.
-If you or GPT mention one of the repo's filenames in the conversation, `aider` will ask if you'd like to add it to the chat.
+If you or GPT mention one of the repo's filenames in the conversation, aider will ask if you'd like to add it to the chat.

 You can also use additional command-line options, environment variables or configuration file to set many options.
 See `aider --help` for details.

 ## In-chat commands

-`aider` supports commands from within the chat, which all start with `/`.
+Aider supports commands from within the chat, which all start with `/`.
 Here are some of the most useful in-chat commands:

 * `/add <file>`: Add matching files to the chat session.
 * `/drop <file>`: Remove matching files from the chat session.